DENIOS Ltd

 Storing Hazardous Substances with Spill Pallets

-It is commonly said that one drop of oil can contaminate up to 1,000 liters of water.
-Contamination of waters threatens a fine or even imprisonment.
+It is commonly said that one drop of oil can contaminate up to 1,000 litres of water.
+Contamination of water threatens a fine or even imprisonment.
 But what should be done to prevent this from happening?
-Every day companies deal with hazardous substances and they are often unsure about what needs to be stored and how it should be stored, so that employees, their facilities and the environment, are safely protected.
-The following guide answers some important FAQs
+Every day, companies deal with hazardous substances, and they are often unsure about what needs to be stored and how it should be stored so that employees, their facilities and the environment are safely protected.
+The following guide answers some crucial FAQs

 Spill Pallet Guide - Questions & Answers